Altra Superior 4.0 - Women's Review

 Another cool feature we appreciate is the trail gaiter adaptability that allows you to add more protection to the shoe.
 Overall, we value the lightweight comfort offered by this trail shoe.
 It doesn't boast a whole lot of cushioning, so if that's what you're after, take a look elsewhere.

 A quick note on fit.
 These feature a moderately deep heel cup and constrict at the arch.
-The toe box is nice and roomy with no additional cushioning in the overlay so that you can spread out your toes.
+The toe box is nice and roomy, with no additional cushioning in the overlay so that you can spread out your toes.
 If you have narrow feet, we'd recommend you try these on before buying.
 If you've got wide feet, you'll probably love them.

-Weighing in at 7.9 oz for one size nine shoe, you'll be flying up the trails.
+Weighing in at 7.9 ounces for one size nine shoe, you'll be flying up the trails.
 The Superior is super lightweight, and comparatively one of the lightest we've tested.
 Use it for your next race or set a new PR in this seemingly weightless trail runner.

 The Altra Superior is a lightweight trail shoe with light cushioning and a zero-drop profile.
-The wide toe box allows you to spread out your toes offering better balance and stability than any shoe tested.
+The wide toe box allows you to spread out your toes, offering better balance and stability than any shoe tested.
 It's a favorite for its responsive cushioning and low price.

 Ad-free.
 Influence-free.
 Powered by Testing.